johnwbyrd/splintercat/docs/design.md

 ### Small, Isolated Changes

 git-imerge gives us tiny, isolated conflicts.
-When something breaks, we know exactly which commits were involved.
+When something breaks, we know exactly which batch was involved.
 This makes automated recovery actually possible.

-### Multiple LLMs for Multiple Jobs
+### One Model for Everything

-Resolving conflicts is mechanical work (fast model).
-Strategic planning requires reasoning (expensive model).
-Using the right model for each job keeps costs reasonable.

-### Incremental Validation

-Testing after every resolution would be too slow.
-Testing only at the end makes failures hard to debug.
-Letting an LLM decide when to test balances speed and debuggability.
+Using a single capable model for all conflict resolution avoids coordination overhead and keeps costs predictable.
+If this becomes a bottleneck, we can specialize later based on evidence.

+### Deterministic Strategy Selection

+The user chooses the strategy based on their merge size and risk tolerance.
+No need for an LLM to make this decision—it's a straightforward engineering tradeoff.

-### Intelligent Recovery
+### Simple Retry

-Most merge tools just fail when the build breaks.
-Splintercat analyzes the failure, identifies the likely cause, and tries a different approach.
-This turns "stuck forever" into "succeeds after 2-3 attempts."
+Most build failures are due to incorrect conflict resolution.
+Passing the error log back to the resolver on retry gives it the context to fix the mistake.
+This is simpler than trying to identify which specific conflict caused the problem.

 ## What This Doesn't Do

 - Won't subdivide individual commits (git-imerge limitation)
-- Won't ask you for approval at each step (fully automated)
+- Won't automatically choose strategies (user configured)
+- Won't analyze build logs separately (passes raw logs to resolver)
+- Won't bisect failures (retries entire batch)
 - Won't learn from historical merges (no ML/memory)
-- Won't resolve conflicts in parallel (sequential only)
-- Won't give you a web UI (command-line only)

-These might come later, but they're not in the MVP.
+These might come later if evidence shows they're needed, but they're not in the MVP.

 ## Success Looks Like

 You run `splintercat merge`, go get coffee, and come back to a completed merge with all tests passing.
-The logs show what the LLMs decided and why.
-If it failed, the logs explain what went wrong and what recovery strategies were tried.
+The logs show what the resolver decided and why.
+If it failed after max_retries, the logs explain what went wrong and which conflicts to review manually.

+## Deferred Complexity

+The following were removed as speculative:
+- **Planner LLM**: User configures strategy explicitly
+- **Summarizer LLM**: Raw error logs work for now
+- **Complex recovery**: Bisect, switch-strategy, retry-specific—add only if simple retry fails
+- **Multiple check levels**: One check command is enough to start

+Add these back only when real-world use shows they're necessary.